Let’s be real - nothing sucks the joy out of wedding planning faster than in-law drama.

 It’s easier to defend your choices when you’re not still deciding mid-argument whether it’s a hill worth dying on.

-And also once you have this list, it becomes a filter.
+Once you have this list, it becomes a filter.

 So any time someone tries to jump into one of those areas, you already know - this is a no.